Lilith022/Early-Detection-of-Sepsis-from-Clinical-Data/README.md

 # Early Detection of Sepsis from Clinical Data using a Machine Learning Model

 The aim of this study is to develop a model for early sepsis detection by implementing a rigorous, clinically-grounded data preprocessing pipeline.
 This approach prioritizes careful patient selection, advanced handling of missing values, and temporal alignment to create an analysis-ready dataset.
-This foundation enables the subse quent selection of a machine learning model using a broad set of metrics, including the utility score.
+This foundation enables the subsequent selection of a machine learning model using a broad set of metrics, including the Utility Score.

 ---